On the night of my junior prom, I

 – St. Augustine

-You may feel lost in the questions, but you are much, much, MUCH further along than you give yourself credit for.
+You may feel lost in the questions, but you are much, much, MUCH farther along than you give yourself credit for.

 The suckiness, the questions– whether you know it or not, they’re leading you home as we speak.